stanleymbogholi/alx-low_level_programming/0x0E-structures_typedef/README.md

-A dog will teach you unconditional love
+A door is what a dog is perpetually on the wrong side of